gmberton/image-matching-models/README.md

 To use on your images you have two options:
 1. create a directory with sub-directories, with two images per sub-directory, just like `./assets/example_pairs`.
 Then use as `python main.py --input path/to/dir`
 2. create a file with pairs of paths, separate by a space, just like `assets/example_pairs_paths.txt`.
 Then use as `python main.py --input path/to/file.txt`
+3. import the matcher package into a script/notebook and use from there

 ## TODO